 A disease called White-Nose Syndrome (WNS) is spreading through the United States, killing bat populations.
-Although this disease does not bother humans it is estimated to have killed over 5 million bats since its discovery in New York state in 2006.
+This disease does not bother humans but has killed over 5 million bats since its discovery in New York state in 2006.
 Humans may transmit the fungal spores on shoes or clothing worn in caves in affected areas.

 For further questions, ask at the visitor center or call 605.745.4600.